-• Please complete and mail the Product Registration Card packed with your TV or register on-line at www.rca.com.
+• Please complete the online Product Registration on www.rca.com/television or complete and mail the Product Registration Card packed with your unit.
 It will make it easier to contact you should it ever be necessary.
 The return of the card is not required for warranty coverage.